 The CE’s standard errors are estimated by using the method of “balanced repeated replication.”
-In this method, the sampled PSUs are divided into 43 groups (called strata), and the consumer units within each stratum are randomly divided into two half samples.
-Half of the consumer units are assigned to one half sample, and the other half are assigned to the other half sample.
+In this method, the sampled PSUs are divided into 43 groups (called strata), and the CUs within each stratum are randomly divided into two half samples.
+Half of the CUs are assigned to one half sample, and the other half are assigned to the other half sample.
 Then 44 different estimates of are created using data from only one half sample per stratum.
 There are many combinations of half samples that can be used to create these replicate estimates, and the CE uses 44 of them that are created in a “balanced” way with a 44x44 Hadamard matrix.
 The standard error of is then estimated by:

-is the r th replicate estimate of .
+where is the r th replicate estimate of .

 The coefficient of variation is a related measure of sampling variability that measures the variability of the survey estimate relative to the mean.
 It is defined by the equation: